-CICS provides a transaction, CDBM, which enables DBCTL operator commands to be input from a CICS screen, as described in "CDBM operator transaction" on page 55.
+CICS provides a transaction, CDBM, which enables DBCTL operator commands to be input from a CICS terminal (which must be a BMS supported device), as described in "CDBM operator transaction" on page 55.
 CDBM uses the AOI commands (available from IMS/ESA 5.1 onwards) that can be issued across the DRA interface between CICS and DBCTL.
 For more information, see "Issue IMS AIB call format" on page 94.